ArneBinder/hydra-cached/README.md

                         Log level for the console logger. default: INFO
 ```

-Yoiu can find a working example config in [this repo](https://github.com/ArneBinder/hydra-cached-example).
+You can find a working example config in [this repo](https://github.com/ArneBinder/hydra-cached-example).

 ## Pipelines